What Is Data Privacy? Key Principles, Laws & Best Practices

 Data privacy is distinct from data security, though the two are deeply interconnected.
 Data security is about protecting data from unauthorized access, breaches, and theft.
 Data privacy is about ensuring that data is used appropriately by those who are authorized to access it.
 An organization can have strong data security — robust encryption, strict access controls, no breaches — while still violating data privacy by using personal data for purposes the individual never consented to, retaining it longer than necessary, or sharing it with third parties without disclosure.

 The relationship between data privacy and data security is best understood as overlapping but distinct disciplines.
 Data security is a technical domain: it encompasses the controls, systems, and processes that prevent unauthorized parties from accessing data.
-Encryption, firewalls, multi-factor authentication, access control policies, and intrusion detection systems are all data security measures.
 Data privacy is a legal, ethical, and governance domain: it defines who may use data, for what purposes, under what conditions, and with what transparency to the individuals whose data it is.

 Strong data security is a prerequisite for meaningful data privacy — you cannot protect individuals’ rights over their data if that data can be stolen by unauthorized parties.
 But security alone is not sufficient for privacy.
 Organizations must also govern how data is collected, what it is used for, how long it is retained, and with whom it is shared.